 NEW YORK — A businessman argues in an April 23 motion filed in a New York federal court that two hedge funds’ liquidators failed to “present a coherent narrative” to support a “guilt by association approach” to allegations in connection “with one of the most spectacular hedge fund collapses” (Martin Trott, et al. v.
 Platinum Management [NY] LLC, et al., No. 18-10936, S.D.
 N.Y.).

-CONCORD, N.H. — The New Hampshire insurance commissioner on Dec.
-3 sought approval of a settlement agreement reached with a reinsurer in a state trial court’s liquidation of The Home Insurance Co.
-(In the matter of the liquidation of The Home Insurance Co., No. 03-E-0106, N.H.
+CONCORD, N.H. — A New Hampshire trial judge recently approved a $27 million settlement between the liquidator of The Home Insurance Co. and federal government claimants as well as a separate reinsurance commutation agreement in the amount of $1.3 million between the liquidator and a reinsurer (In the matter of the liquidation of The Home Insurance Co., No. 03-E-0106, N.H.
 Super., Merrimack Co.).

 OKLAHOMA CITY — An Oklahoma trial judge on April 16 established deadlines for objections to Petrosurance Casualty Co.’s receiver’s 11th report on claims evaluation (State of Oklahoma v.
 Petrosurance Casualty Co., No. CJ-2002-1800, Okla.
 Dist., Okla.
 Co.).

 TRENTON, N.J. — Broadway Insurance & Surety Co.
 Inc. was ordered into rehabilitation on March 22 by a New Jersey judge (Marlene Caride v.
 Broadway Insurance & Surety Company Inc., No. MER-C-86-18, N.J.
 Super., Mercer Co., Chanc.
 Div.).